maestun/darkterrormods/README.md

 * Lift one terminal of the C2 capacitor (the one connected to V1 pin1 / R3)
 * Lift one terminal of the R20 resistor (the one connected to ground)
+* Lift one terminal of the R19 resistor (the one connected dark channel's volume pot center)
-* Replace C1 with the 22uF capacitor (beware of polarity !)
+* Replace C1 with the 22uF capacitor (beware of polarity !), this will add more oomph
 * Build the Natural volume control and the relay power supply,  using the provided schematic
 * Wire everything up: switch, footswitch jack, relay, pots... lots of stuff to do, good luck !